Rita Hayworth: Aly Khan

 In 1948, Hayworth left her film career to marry Aly Khan, a son of Sultan Mohammed Shah, Aga Khan III, the leader of the Ismaili community of Shia Islam.
 They were married on May 27, 1949.

 Aly Khan and his family were heavily involved in horse racing, owning and racing horses.
-Hayworth had no interest in the sport, but became a member of the Del Mar Thoroughbred Club anyway.
+Hayworth had no interest in the sport but became a member of the Del Mar Thoroughbred Club anyway.
 Her filly, Double Rose, won several races in France and finished second in the 1949 Prix de l'Arc de Triomphe.

 In 1951, while still married to Hayworth, Khan was spotted dancing with the actress Joan Fontaine in the nightclub where he and Hayworth had met.
 Hayworth threatened to divorce him in Reno, Nevada.
-In early May, Hayworth moved to Nevada to establish legal residence to qualify for a divorce.
-She stayed at Lake Tahoe with their daughter, saying there was a threat the child would be kidnapped.
+In May, Hayworth moved to Nevada to establish legal residence to qualify for a divorce.
+She stayed at Lake Tahoe with their daughter, saying there was a risk the child would be kidnapped.
 Hayworth filed for divorce from Khan on September 2, 1951, on the grounds of "extreme cruelty, entirely mental in nature".